-Period for Candidates' response: Candidates invited to respond must be given an adequate period in which to prepare and submit a proper Quotation or Tender, consistent with the complexity and/or urgency of the contract requirement.
-When using the Restricted Procedure, Regulation 28 (7) & (8) sets out a statutory
+- 14.1 Period for Candidates' response: Candidates invited to respond must be given an adequate period in which to prepare and submit a proper Quotation or Tender, consistent with the complexity and/or urgency of the contract requirement.
+When using the Restricted Procedure, Regulation 28 (7) & (8) sets out a statutory period of 30 days for receipt of tenders, although this may be reduced subject to agreement with the tenderers to not less than 10 days. - 14.2 Unless otherwise agreed by the Commercial Director, all quotations and tenders must be received though the Council's e-tendering system (the rules for the

-- period of 30 days for receipt of tenders, although this may be reduced subject to agreement with the tenderers to not less than 10 days. - Unless otherwise agreed by the Director for Procurement & I.T.
-Strategy, all quotations and tenders must be received though the Council's e-tendering system (the rules for the return of paper based quotations and tenders will be determined on an individual basis by the Director for Procurement & I.T.
-Strategy) - Any quotation or tender received after the date and time for its return cannot and must not be accepted.
-Late tenderers will be advised that their tender has been rejected because it was received after the date and time scheduled for its return. - 15.4 The Officer must not disclose the names of Candidates to any staff not involved in the receipt, custody or opening of Tenders. - The electronic opening of tenders shall be carried out by the person appointed by the Director for Procurement & I.T.
-Strategy in the presence of an independent client-side witness.
+- return of paper based quotations and tenders will be determined on an individual basis by the Commercial Director). - 14.3 The Commercial Director will be responsible for the opening of all tenders and quotations that have been submitted electronically through the e-tendering system.
+Only those exceptional tenders that are submitted on paper and have an estimated value in excess of the EU Threshold for Supply & Services contracts will be directed to the Mayor's Office to be opened by the Mayor, Deputy Mayor or Chief Whip. - 14.4 Any quotation or tender received after the date and time for its return cannot and must not be accepted.
+Late tenderers will be advised that their tender has been rejected because it was received after the date and time scheduled for its return. - 14.5 The Officer must not disclose the names of Candidates to any staff not involved in the receipt, custody or opening of Tenders. - 14.6 The electronic opening of tenders shall be carried out by the person appointed by the Commercial Director in the presence of an independent client-side witness.

-16 CLARIFICATION PROCEDURES AND POST-TENDER NEGOTIATION
+15 CLARIFICATION PROCEDURES AND POST-TENDER NEGOTIATION

-- Providing clarification of an Invitation to Tender to potential or actual Candidates, or seeking clarification of a Tender, whether in writing or by way of a meeting, is permitted. - In particular post-tender negotiation must not be conducted in an EU Procedure where this might distort competition, especially with regard to price.
+- 15.1 Providing clarification of an Invitation to Tender to potential or actual Candidates, or seeking clarification of a Tender, whether in writing or by way of a meeting, is permitted. - In particular post-tender negotiation must not be conducted in an EU Procedure where this might distort competition, especially with regard to price.
 Such negotiation is not permitted under the Regulations.
-However, Officers (under instructions from a TAP) may seek clarifications from tenderers. - Post-tender clarification must only be conducted in accordance with the guidance issued by the Director for Procurement & I.T.
-Strategy and the Director of Law, both of whom who must also be consulted wherever it is proposed to enter into such post-tender clarifications. - Where tenders are received above the approved budget, the Officer may consider adjusting the specification and the Candidates may be asked to re-cost based on an amended specification in order, to bring the cost within budget.
+However, Officers (under instructions from a TAP) may seek clarifications from tenderers. - 15.3 Post-tender clarification must only be conducted in accordance with the guidance issued by the Commercial Director and the Director of Law, both of whom who must also be consulted wherever it is proposed to enter into such post-tender clarifications. - Where tenders are received above the approved budget, the Officer may consider adjusting the specification and the Candidates may be asked to re-cost based on an amended specification in order, to bring the cost within budget.
 However, where it is identified that there needs to be a fundamental change to the specification (or contract terms), the contract must not be awarded but retendered in accordance with the Regulations.

-17 EVALUATION AND AWARD OF CONTRACT
+16 EVALUATION AND AWARD OF CONTRACTS